Multiscale matrix pencils for separable reconstruction problems: Conclusion

 \section{Conclusion}

 Let us summarize the sparse interpolation formulas obtained in the preceding sections in a table.
-For each univariate function $g(\phi_i; t)$ we list in the columns 1 to 4: \begin{itemize} \item[1)] the minimal number of samples required to solve the sparse interpolation without running into ambiguity problems, meaning for the choice $\sigma=1$, \item[2)] the minimal number of samples required for the choice $\sigma >1$ (if applicable), thereby involving a shift $\tau \not= 0$ to restore uniqueness of the solution, \item[3)] the matrix pair $(A, B)$ in the generalized eigenvalue formulation $Av_i = \lambda_i Bv_i$ of the sparse interpolation problem involving the atom $g(\phi_i;t)$, \item[4)] the generalized eigenvalues in terms of $\tau$, as they can be read directly from the structured matrix factorizations presented in the theorems 1--5, \item[5)] the information that can be computed from the associated generalized eigenvectors, as indicated at the end of each (sub)section. \end{itemize}
+For each parameterized univariate function $g(\phi_i; t)$ we list in the columns 1 to 4: \begin{enumerate} \item the minimal number of samples required to solve the sparse interpolation without running into ambiguity problems, meaning for the choice $\sigma=1$,